PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 **Tuple preservation:**

-Each decision preserves the complete `[item vpd position]` tuple from timewalk because:
+Each decision preserves the complete `[item vpd position]` tuple from timewalk:
-- **VPD for identification** — uniquely identifies each pitch in the piece hierarchy
+- VPD uniquely identifies each pitch in the piece hierarchy
-- **Item reference** — the actual pitch object with its musical properties
+- Item reference provides the actual pitch object
-- **Position** — temporal position used for sorting, useful for debugging

-**Performance characteristics:**
-- O(n) complexity for collection
-- O(n log n) for sorting by position
-- O(n) for reduce processing
+- Position enables sorting for temporal ordering

-- Overall: O(n log n) dominated by sort
-- In practice: n is small (typical measure has 4-20 pitches across all voices)
-- No repeated traversals - single collection phase
+**Performance:**
+Clojure's `sort-by` uses Java's TimSort (adaptive O(n) to O(n log n)).
+For typical measures containing 4-20 pitches, sorting overhead is negligible regardless of algorithm details.

 **Future extensibility:**
-The collect-sort-reduce pattern enables future cross-staff remembered alterations (e.g., piano left and right hand sharing accidental memory).
-Implementation: timewalk at instrument level instead of staff level, sort all pitches from both staves by position, process in unified temporal order.
-No algorithmic changes required.
+The collect-sort-reduce pattern extends naturally to cross-staff remembered alterations (e.g., piano left and right hand sharing accidental memory) by adjusting the timewalk boundary to instrument level.

 **No caching required:**
 State flows naturally through sequential measure processing.
 Each measure receives the previous measure's final state, processes it, and returns the new final state for the next measure.
 Timewalk's transducer efficiency ensures no unnecessary recomputation - each pitch is visited exactly once per rendering pass.